01-ai/YiDong/README.md

 # YiDong

-> “The difficult thing isn't living with other people, it's understanding them.”
+> "The difficult thing isn't living with other people, it's understanding them."
 >
 > -- José Saramago, Blindness